+How much your domain name will cost also depends on your chosen registrar.
 The most commonly sought-after domain types are TLDs and ccTLDs.
 Both of these domain types are priced similarly.
-The cost of your domain name also depends on your chosen registrar.

 HostGator, for example, has an introductory offer of $2.75/mo which includes a free domain along with other web hosting features.

-HostGator is also a domain registrar who is eligible to transfer available domain names into your ownership.
-Their pricing starts at around $12.95/yr.
+HostGator is also a registrar who is eligible to transfer available domain names into your ownership.
+Their domain name costs around $12.95/yr.

-For example, both GoDaddy and Namecheap charge around $18.17 for the second year of your domain registration.
+For example, both GoDaddy and Namecheap charge around $18.17 for the second year of your registered domain.

-So when you’re choosing between different domain registrars, it’s important to check what their renewal fees are.
+So when you’re choosing between different registrars, it’s important to check what their renewal fees are.

-There are also several factors to consider when it comes to the cost of a domain.
+There are also several factors to consider when it comes to domain name cost.

 When it comes to purchasing domain names, you need to take auto-renewal costs into consideration.
 Many domain owners are blind-sighted by some domain registrars’ auto-renewal fees.

 For example, GoDaddy sets auto-renewal as a default and only has a 45-day refund policy on this.
 You need to remember these terms in case you are not interested in an auto-renewal.

 As a domain name owner, it is obligatory for your details to be registered in Whois records as part of free whois protection protocols.
 This means that people can easily look up your information.